vbrunsch/rankings/README.md

 # Green-zone Ranking Visualizations
 Visualizations, integration, and deployment pipeline created by Jason Li

-All changes pushed to this repository are automatically deployed: https://nocovid.group/{region}
+All changes pushed to this repository are automatically deployed here: https://nocovid.group/{region}
 Pipeline is available for monitoring at https://concourse.nocovid.group

 Application code is available [here](https://github.com/aochen-jli/visualizations)